 I was stunned.
 "But there is nowhere else!
 We used our last reserves to get here!
 We are out of food, our batteries for running the life-support systems are low.
-Our men were killed by pirates, our women raped-" I broke off, started taking care of your own problems, instead of foisting them off on us."
+Our men were killed by pirates, our women raped-" I broke off, realizing that I shouldn't say that.
+Maybe I could qualify it.
+"Some of-"